 Sanghamitra Sadhu is Assistant Professor of English at Cotton University, Guwahati, India.
 She was a Visiting Research Scholar at the India Institute, King’s College, London in 2015.
 She obtained her PhD from The English and Foreign Languages University, Hyderabad, India for her research on the practice of life-writing in India in the early twentieth century with critical and shifting focus on the nation that has witnessed crucial phases of transition in Indian history.

-Ashutosh Bhardwaj is a fiction writer and journalist.
+Ashutosh Bhardwaj is a fiction writer, literary critic and journalist.